Tudor Pickering Holt & Co. slashes price target on EQT Corporation [EQT] – find out why.

 How has EQT stock performed recently?

-EQT Corporation [EQT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.54.
-With this latest performance, EQT shares gained by 7.57% in over the last four-week period, additionally plugging by 43.54% over the last 6 months – not to mention a drop of -0.28% in the past year of trading.
+EQT Corporation [EQT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.70.
+With this latest performance, EQT shares gained by 5.90% in over the last four-week period, additionally plugging by 35.07% over the last 6 months – not to mention a drop of -7.23% in the past year of trading.

 EQT Corporation [EQT]: Deeper insight into the fundamentals